AKT and KFP information for candidates

 Exam preparation materials are being updated, with more to be released ahead of the 2025.2 exams.

 The ESO modules explain the AKT and KFP exams and walk you through examples.
 They advise how to approach and answer the exam questions, how to avoid common pitfalls and how to optimise your answers.
-Note: if you have previously undertaken this course, it will still appear as “completed”, however new 2025.2 labelled modules have been added for review.
+Note: if you have previously undertaken this course, it will still appear as “completed”, however the modules have been updated.

 No. There will be no change to your candidacy or existing exam results.